How to use VPN Cascading on GL.iNet routers?¶

 VPN 2 (Router as VPN Client): The router also acts as a VPN client, connecting to a third-party VPN service.

-How to enable VPN cascading¶
+How to enable VPN Cascading¶

 For firmware v4.7 and earlier¶